 It is very important, in order to demonstrate a concurrent delay, to maintain an updated construction schedule each week that could be compared against the baseline schedule or contract schedule.
 Concurrent delays are normally preceded by the following: against the baseline schedule or contract schedule.
 Concurrent delays are normally preceded by the following:

 - Notices of delay to the owner

 - Notices of claims as established in contract documents

 - Submit and request a formal response from the owner related to the areas of discussion

-Contractors shall educate their workers so they are fully familiarized with contract document, and procedure to submit change orders and claims.
-It is also important to have all decisions and instructions from the owner in writing.
+Contractors shall educate their workers so they are fully familiarized with contract documents, and procedures to submit change orders and claims.
+It is also important to have all the decisions and instructions from the owner in writing.
 But most important of all, meet contract timelines and submit all notices within the acceptable time frame as established in contract documents.

-- Include clear language regarding contract changes and excusable events notifications on their contracts
+- Include clear language regarding contract changes and excusable event notifications on their contracts.

-- Provide guidance to their team member on timelines and how to manage claims and notices from contractor
+- Provide guidance to their team members on timelines and how to manage claims and notices from the contractor.

 - Understand the change order scope and time impact analysis before executing a change order or change directive.